 Cafe

-The cafe at Honeysuckle Farm sells sandwiches, crisps, cakes, tea, coffee, soft drinks and most importantly of all the fresh dairy ice cream that we make on the farm.
+The cafe at Honeysuckle Farm sells sandwiches, crisps, cakes, tea, coffee, soft drinks and ice cream

 FOOD ALLERGIES